 Beyond Leicester I am Reviews Editor for the journal Medieval Archaeology and Hon.
 Secretary for the Medieval Settlement Research Group and Reviews Editor for their journal.
 I am also a member of the Faculty for the British School at Rome.

 My main research areas cover late Roman to medieval archaeology, with a special interest in the late Roman Empire, in Italy and in urbanism, plus in areas such as defences, and church archaeology.

-I am very much active in fieldwork with projects in Italy (currently with Denis Sami at Cesenatico between Rimini and Ravenna; and since Sept 2011 at the San Martino hilltop site near Tenno near the north end of lake Garda) and, most recently (2008-2010), in England at the late Saxon and Norman town of Wallingford in south Oxfordshire, where we used, in a three-year AHRC funded project, an array of techniques to tease out the plan and contents of the site from its late Saxon roots through Norman castle building to later medieval decline - see details at http://www2.le.ac.uk/departments/archaeology/research/projects/wallingford
+I am very much active in fieldwork with projects in Italy (currently with Denis Sami at Cesenatico between Rimini and Ravenna; and since Sept 2011 at the San Martino hilltop site near Tenno near the north end of lake Garda) and, most recently (2008-2011), in England at the late Saxon and Norman town of Wallingford in south Oxfordshire, where we used, in a three-year AHRC funded project, an array of techniques to tease out the plan and contents of the site from its late Saxon roots through Norman castle building to later medieval decline.
+See the Wallingford Burh to Borough Project

 I have overseen numerous PhDs at Leicester, with many of my former supervisees having gone on to academic positions.
 Recent completed PhDs include: Denis Sami - Church and Economy in Byzantine Sicily; Matilda Holmes - Foodways in Saxon England.
 Current PhD students include: Chantal Bielmann - Church, Society and identity in Late Antique and Early Medieval Switzerland and Claudia Eicher - Religious conversion and social and settlement change in late antique central Gaul.
 Do contact me if interested in pursuing a topic in my field (see link above on 'Research Interests').